urbit/PaperRenderer/README.md

 How to build/run for development:

 0. Create a `.env` file in the root directory.
-Paste in Tlon's Figma API token.
+Paste in Tlon's Figma API token like the following:

+`FIGMA_API_TOKEN="your-token-here-within-the-quotes"`

 1. `npm run convert` translates the Figma design to JSON via the Figma API.
 You can target a specific Figma document by updating the document string and page name that are found in [convert.js](https://github.com/urbit/PaperCollateralRenderer/blob/c51c80e0e5895142b41ef06d2d48de1357f328f6/convert.js#L32), lines 32 and 34.
 You can retrieve a Figma document string id by opening the document in your browser and copying the string that appears before the document name.
 Each document has pages, which you can target with a name string, such as our current page [Registration 1.2](https://www.figma.com/file/a4u6jBsdTgiXcrDGW61q5ngY/Tlon-Paper-Wallet-v1.2?node-id=574%3A0).